bioidiap/bob.pad.face/doc/baselines.rst

 This script is explained in more detail in :ref:`bob.pad.base <bob.pad.base.vanilla_pad_intro>`.

-Usually it is a good idea to have at least verbose level 2 (i.e., calling ``bob pad vanilla-pad --verbose --verbose``, or the short version ``bob pad vanilla-pad -vv``).
+Usually, it is a good idea to have at least verbose level 2 (i.e., calling ``bob pad vanilla-pad --verbose --verbose``, or the short version ``bob pad vanilla-pad -vv``).